• Home

 Butter the Bird

 In our house, the more butter the better!
-Use 1 1/4 sticks unsalted butter to rub all over the turkey.
+Use 1 1/4 sticks of unsalted butter to rub all over the turkey.
 Make sure it’s room temperature so you can easily spread the butter all around.

-Place the butter under the skin, the wings and even some inside the turkey.
+Place the butter under the skin, the wings, and even some inside the turkey.

 Don’t worry if there are chunks of butter all over the turkey.
 This will all melt and be delicious when it’s cooked.